mattyturn95/travel-app/testing.md

 **As a user I want**

-1. **User story 1**

-    - to select a city and gather all the information I need for a successful trip.
-That means finding places to visit, stay and eat.
+1. **to select a city and gather all the information I need for a successful trip.
+That means finding places to visit, stay and eat.**

 The Google Places API documentation provided an example of code that allowed users to find a hotel in a selected city.
 After choosing a country from a dropdown menu, the map would pan to that country.
 When the user entered the name of a city into the search box the map would pan to that city and markers would drop on the map, indicating hotels in the chosen city.
 I modified the code so that when the user selected a country or a city, markers would not immediately appear indicating hotels.
 Instead, I took the code that identified hotels and added it to an event listener.
 This function would only be triggered when the user clicked the button the event listener targeted, labelled 'stay'.
 I repeated this process for buttons labelled 'visit' and 'dine', that